DSKarthikeyan/SuperMovie/README.md

 ### Functionality

 1. List of Movies from the provided public API
-2. Paging 3 support and handled loading state and error state.
+2. Paging 3 support with loading state and error state.
 3. Offline support.
-Once the data is fetched successfully from remote, it will stored locally.
+Once the data is fetched successfully from remote, it will stored locally and fetched using RemoteMediator Paging 3 Library.
 4. Kotlin language
 5. Dark and Light theme Support
 6. MVVM project structure.